Genre: YA 14+

 When I look at the finished product, I smile again.
 I might never want to ---

-“Miss Ayla!”
-A loud knock on the bedroom door jolts me out of my thoughts.
-But, thankfully, not the dream.
+dream.
 If Theo wakes me now, his death will be slow and painful.
-“Are you awake, Miss Ayla?”
+“Are

 The voice is female, lightly accented, a little desperate.